 If you’re still unable to pay, however, the lender will look to the courts to recoup their losses, as legal authorisation is needed before repayment can be sought.
 This process is long and convoluted, so lenders will often look to avoid it for as long as possible.

 When seeking legal recourse, however, the lender will look to reclaim legal fees and expenses on top of the outstanding loan balance and interest payments.
-It’s easy to see how the costs of the default procedure can quickly skyrocket for a small business, so it really is best to avoid defaulting wherever possible.
+It’s easy to see how the costs of the default procedure can quickly skyrocket for a small business, so, it is best to avoid defaulting your loan payment.

 Frequently, with unsecured business loans, a guarantor agreement is required.
 In the event of missed payments or default, the guarantor accepts the responsibility of repaying the loan.
 This will be the first avenue of recourse and can place the personal assets of the guarantor at risk.
 The guarantor’s liability remains even if the company owing money is dissolved.